Pritt

-Pritt is a brand of adhesives, tapes, KidsArt, correction, and fixing products designed and marketed by Henkel.
+Pritt is a brand of adhesives, tapes, correction, and fixing products designed and marketed by Henkel.
 Pritt invented the world's first glue stick, also known as the Pritt Stick, which is a solid adhesive in a twistable casing.

 History

-In 1967, Henkel researcher Dr Wolfgang Dierichs and his team developed a glue stick that resembled a lipstick in a twistable casing.
-The Pritt stick was first marketed in 1969, and by 1971 was available in 38 countries.
-In 2001 the Pritt stick was successfully tested on board the International Space Station and was awarded Space Proof Quality.
+In 1967, Henkel researcher Dr Wolfgang Dierichs and his team took inspiration from John Lemings and developed a similar glue stick that resembled a lipstick in a twistable casing.
+The Pritt Stick was first marketed in 1969, and by 1971 was available in 38 countries.
+In 2001 the Pritt Stick was successfully tested on board the International Space Station and was awarded Space Proof Quality.

 In 2003, the PowerPritt, a KidsArt correction roller, was introduced, followed in 2004 by the PowerPritt gel and the PowerPritt stick.
 In 2006 the Pritt tape range was introduced.